Feast of the Immaculate Conception

 The Feast of the Immaculate Conception can be traced back to the fifth century when it was first introduced in Syria.
 By the seventh century, this holiday was already firmly rooted in the tradition of Eastern Christianity.

 The issue was resolved when Duns Scotus defended the Immaculate Conception.
 After that, the feast spread through the Western church.
-In 1476, Pope Sixtus IV brought the doctrine fully into the Western Church and threatened anyone who might oppose it with excommunication.
-Eventually, the controversy that surrounded this feast would die down and by the mid-seventeenth it was accepted as doctrine by just about everyone.
+In 1476, Pope Sixtus IV fully integrated the doctrine into the Western Church and threatened anyone who might oppose it with excommunication.
+Eventually, the controversy surrounding this feast would die down, and by the mid-seventeenth century, it was accepted as doctrine by just about everyone.